 It looks to continue delivering on its extraordinary feature but with the aim of incorporating eco-friendly strategies.
 Some of The Macallan’s plans include contributing back to surrounding communities, progressive packaging, and vetted partnerships with sustainable suppliers.

-One of the perks of this new partnership will see The Macallan be on the receiving end of two hybrid Bentleys as the brand continues to push towards a fully electric passenger fleet on The Macallan Estate by 2025.
+The Macallan be on the receiving end of two hybrid Bentleys.
+The brand continues to push towards a fully electric passenger fleet on The Macallan Estate by 2025.
 Not a bad perk at all.

-According to the press release, the two brands will focus their expertise on innovative research into sourcing sustainable materials and will co-deliver a series of projects in the coming years leading to bespoke immersive client experiences and inspirational products that will deliver “timeless luxury balanced with a commitment to a more progressive world.”
+the two brands will focus their expertise on innovative research into sourcing sustainable materials.
+They will co-deliver a series of projects in the coming years leading to bespoke immersive client experiences.
+The kind of inspirational products that will deliver “timeless luxury balanced with a commitment to a more progressive world.”